-Action # Action Type Action Description 8-9 Partnership Partner with Grey County to assist with the data collection and Parking Strategy (County) development for the rural recreational areas.
+8-7 Strategy Working with Grey County and the MTO, undertake the necessary safety reviews (or audits) to design and implement safety improvements at the priority corridors and intersections identified in this TMP.
+8-8 Strategy Undertake a comprehensive Parking Strategy that includes data collection to determine the current daily and seasonal parking demands for the three focus areas.
+Adopt the TMP preliminary strategies (Section 8.6.4) as a framework for the Strategy.
+8-9 Partnership (County) Work with Grey County and other land managers on the recreational parking locations and pursue opportunities for additional parking locations .
 8-10 Strategy Develop a Goods Movement Strategy that includes the needs of commercial, industrial, and agricultural industries.
 Adopt the preliminary strategies identified in this TMP as the framework for the Goods Movement Strategy.
-8-11 Operations / Using the Bridge & Culvert Action Plan of the TMP, that TBM undertake an Strategy access review of those structures requiring short (<5 year) and medium term (5-10 year) upgrading to determine which structures can be decommissioned.
+8-11 Operations / Strategy Using the Bridge & Culvert Action Plan of the TMP, that TBM undertake an access review of those structures requiring short (<5 year) and medium term (5-10 year) upgrading to determine which structures can be decommissioned.
 8-12 Strategy Continue to explore, develop and implement Smart Mobility approaches identified in the TMP either as their own initiative or as part of another initiative.
 11-1 Strategy Establish of a Vision Zero initiative, targeting the principles and programs which strive to have zero road fatalities in the Town.
 11-2 Design Standard Incorporate, as part of the TBM Traffic Calming Policy development, the application and implementation of Community Safety Zones, Pedestrian Safety Zones, Watch Your Speed Signs, and Automated Speed Enforcement measures.
 11-3 Strategy Develop a Transportation Demand Management (TDM) program targeting businesses and recreational users in the TBM.
 11-4 Operations Update the current operation and maintenance program for the transportation network to include additional activities to maintain new on-street (urban), shoulder (rural) and regional trails during the winter and spring seasons and increase funding to support.
 11-5 Guideline Develop a Wayfinding Guideline for drivers, cyclists and pedestrians for TBM.
 11-6 Guideline Complete the Traffic Impact Assessment Guideline for TBM.
 12-1 Operations Establish a one (1) Full-Time Equivalent (FTE) position for the implementation of the TMP recommendations, including overseeing additional studies, corridors plans, AT infrastructure implementation, and regular reporting back to a standing committee and TBM Council.
 12-2 Operations Develop a terms of reference for a standing administrative committee to guide implementation of the TMP.
 Identify key staff within TBM for the implementation of the TMP actions and include them in this committee 12-3 Strategy Develop and implement a Public Education program to support the objectives of TBM and this TMP.
-12-4 Partnership (Local Enforcement) Develop partnership with local peace officers to coordinate enforcement around identified areas of concern.
-This applies primarily to traffic and parking enforcement.
-12-5 Operations Secure funding in the next budget adjustment to implement the TBM short-term (<3 year) actions identified in Table 12-1 of the TMP.
+12-4 Partnership Develop partnership with local peace officers to coordinate enforcement around (Local identified areas of concern.
+This applies primarily to traffic and parking Enforcement) enforcement.